Latvia

 • 10 percentage points goes to PIT, and

 The ST Act does not provide for a different split if a person’s NSIC rate is lower than the standard rate.
-So the fixed percentage points apply to all ST payers regardless of their NSIC status and rates used.
+Thus, the fixed percentage points apply to all ST payers regardless of their NSIC status and rates used.

 Consumptions taxes